 A Richmond native, Reveley graduated with honors from Princeton University, where he majored in classics and was a member of the football team.
 He received a master’s degree from Union Presbyterian Seminary and a J.D. from the University of Virginia.
 He began his career as an attorney with the law firm of Hunton & Williams, engaging in mergers, acquisitions and financings totaling $1.6 billion for both public and private entities.
 He also represented the Harvest Foundation in its work to start a new, public baccalaureate initiative in Southside Virginia, an effort that resulted in the founding of the New College Institute of Martinsville.

-A scholar of the U.S. presidency, he previously served as the managing director of the University of Virginia’s Miller Center, a leading nonpartisan institute, and as the coordinating attorney for the National War Powers Commission, co-chaired by U.S. Secretaries of State James Baker and Warren Christopher.
-He began his career as an attorney with Hunton & Williams.
+Immediately prior to his appointment as president of Longwood, Reveley served as managing director of University of Virginia’s Miller Center, a nonpartisan institute focused on the U.S. presidency, policy and political history.
+He had previously served as coordinating attorney for the Center’s National War Powers Commission, co-chaired at the time by former U.S. Secretaries of State Warren Christopher and James Baker.

 President Reveley is a third-generation college president.
 His grandfather, W. Taylor Reveley II, was president of Hampden-Sydney College from 1963-1977.
 His father, W. Taylor Reveley III, is president of The College of William & Mary.